 Whiplash Injuries - Are they real?

 Whiplash is often written off as a non-injury, and is seen to be the epitome of the ‘compensation culture’.
-However, Olympian Greg Rutherford recently spoke about how he suffered whiplash as a result of a jump he did at the Birmingham Diamond League, which has caused him to lose his hearing, possibly permanently.
+However, Olympian Greg Rutherford recently how he suffered whiplash as a result of a jump he did at the Birmingham Diamond League, which has caused him to lose his hearing, possibly permanently.
 This demonstrates that not only can whiplash be serious and have long lasting consequences, but also that it is not always as the result of car accidents.
 Both of which are common misconceptions of whiplash injuries.

 Whiplash is regularly just seen to be neck pain, or even phantom neck pain, and the perception perpetuated by the insurance industry that there are lots of false claims have led to many believing that whiplash doesn’t even exist.
 However, it does exist, and it can have serious consequences far beyond neck pain, as Greg Rutherford’s injury shows.
 Whilst of course Greg’s injury didn’t come about from an accident, it does demonstrate the need to take whiplash claims more seriously.